 For many, a managers’ chair may be the ultimate goal but do consider the alternative.
 To live your dream job, you don’t necessarily have to be a manager.

-If all you want to do is just that, your job, and dealing with the nasty side of people, company objectives, and keeping people happy is secondary or the total opposite of what you actually want to do with your life, then I promise you that you will be happier staying a non-managerial employee.
+If all you want to do is just that, your job, and dealing with the nasty side of people, company objectives, and keeping people happy is secondary or the total opposite of what you actually want to do with your life, then I promise you that you will be more comfortable staying a non-managerial employee.